bskinn/bskinn.github.io/_posts/2019-04-01-My-How-Why-Pyproject-Src.md

 developer mode as part of my dev virtualenv.
-Thus, I only need to invoke one command, `pip install -r requirements-dev.txt`, to set up the virtualenv, instead of having to then follow with a `pip install -e .` (I'm sticking with the `requirements.txt` paradigm mainly because I don't know how otherwise to specify custom dependencies for Read the Docs.)
+Thus, I only need to invoke one command, `pip install -r requirements-dev.txt`, to set up the virtualenv, instead of having to then follow with a `pip install -e .` (I'm sticking with the `requirements.txt` paradigm mainly because I don't know how otherwise to specify custom dependencies for Read the Docs builds.)

 Below is some commentary on the various files relevant to the changes I made.
 The files below are in the state of